-These estimators can be motivated by 2SLS systems.
-For the labor supply elasticity, we consider $Z_j$ as an instrument for the wage in a regression of employment changes on wage changes.
-Similarly, for the rent-sharing elasticity, we consider $Z_j$ as an instrument for value added in a regression of wage changes on value added changes.
-Our goal is to clarify the behavior of these conventional estimators in a world with wage-setting constraints.
+These estimands can be motivated by 2SLS systems.
+For the labor supply elasticity, we treat $Z_j$ as an instrument for wages in a regression of employment changes on wage changes.
+Similarly, for the rent-sharing elasticity, we treat $Z_j$ as an instrument for value-added in a regression of wage changes on value-added changes.
+Our goal is to clarify the behavior of these estimands in a world with wage-setting constraints.

 \paragraph{Transitions across constrained states.}

 As the productivity shock is discrete, we may observe firms changing their constrained status in the theoretical model.
 It will be useful to introduce notation to reflect those cases.
 We let $\rho_{xy}\in[0,1]$ denote the share of firms that had status $x$ at $t=0$ and $y$ at $t=1$.
 For instance, starting from being unconstrained ($u$) in $t=0$, $\rho_{uu}$ denotes the share of firms that continue being unconstrained, $\rho_{us}$ the share that move to being supply-constrained ($s$) in $t=1$, and $\rho_{ud}$ the share that change to demand-constrained ($d$).
 By definition, $\sum_{x\in\{u,s,d\}}\sum_{y\in\{u,s,d\}}\rho_{xy}=1$.